nimdaus/ninjaone_doc/concept.md

 ```

-# API tour for triggering a script
+# Triggering a NinjaOne Device Script
 ## Generate an API key
 LINK TO NINJAONE DOCUMENTATION